turtlshell/Compare-FileHash/README.md

 #### -Quick (optional)

-Prints 'MATCH' if the first computed algorithm's hashes match.
+Returns 'MATCH' if the first computed algorithm's hashes match.
 This skips the calculation and comparison of any subsequent algorithm's hashes if they are not needed.

 ## Algorithms